Hello, I’m Lauren Bruce.

 I live in Indiana with my two hilarious and delightful children, a crafty boyfriend, and a garage full of bikes.
 We are the komubucha-drinking, chicken- and bee-keeping hipsters that the news warned you about.

-I am the creator and founder of Feministe, one of the first feminist blogs on the internet.
-While we often played loose and were sometimes problematic, Feministe pioneered a funny and irreverent feminist online culture, and won numerous awards and accolades in its 15+ years.
-Some of our awards included two Sandy Koufax Awards, and best-of mentions by Forbes, Mother Jones, Huffington Post, the New York Times, and others, as a raucous and noteworthy website for women.
-Feministe helped launch the careers of a dozen influential feminist writers by providing them a global audience.
-While I’m proud to have been a founder of this movement, I’m also happy that I faded into obscurity.
+I am the creator and founder of the award-winning blog Feministe [1999-2015], one of the first feminist blogs on the internet.
+While we often played loose with rules and were sometimes (extremely) problematic, Feministe pioneered a funny and irreverent feminist online culture, and won numerous awards and accolades for it in its 15+ years, including two Sandy Koufax Awards, and best-of mentions by Forbes, Mother Jones, Huffington Post, the New York Times, and others, as a raucous and noteworthy website for women.
+Feministe helped launch the careers of a dozen-plus influential feminist writers by providing them a global audience.
+While I’m proud to have been a founder of that movement, I’m also happy that I faded into obscurity.
 Being a public figure is exhausting.

 Because of this, I started FAUXREALTHO in 2004 as a personal site with quieter musings on life, education, and politics.